Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Perfect Compromise Equilibrium

-Finally, the concept of PCE respects dominance and iterated dominance.
-We say that an action $a_i\in A(\phi)$ at an information set $\phi$ is {\it strictly dominated} for player $i=i(\phi)$ if there exists a mixed action $x_i\in \Delta(A(\phi))$ such that player $i$'s payoff from choosing $a_i$ is strictly worse than that from choosing $x_i$, regardless of the state $\omega\in\Omega$ and of the choices of other players at any of their information sets.
-Iterated dominance is defined in a standard way: after having excluded actions that were strictly dominated in previous rounds, one checks the dominance condition w.r.t.~the remaining actions of each player.
-Observe that if an action $a_i$ is strictly dominated, then it cannot be a best compromise at the correspondent information set, and thus it cannot be a part of any PCE.
-This argument can be iterated, so any iterated strictly dominated action cannot be a part of any PCE.
+{\bf Dominance.} A PCE survives the elimination of strictly dominated strategies, as we now demonstrate.
+We say that an action $a_i\in \mathscr A_{\phi_i}$ at an information set $\phi_i$ is {\it strictly dominated} for player $i$ if there exists another action $x_i\in\mathscr A_{\phi_i}$ such that player $i$'s payoff from choosing $a_i$ is strictly worse than that from choosing $x_i$, regardless of the state $\omega\in\Omega$ and of the choices of other players at any of their information sets.
+Iterated dominance is defined as usual.
+After having excluded actions that were strictly dominated in previous rounds, one checks the dominance condition w.r.t.~the remaining actions of each player.
+Now observe that if an action $a_i$ at some information set $\phi_i$ is strictly dominated, then it cannot be a best compromise at this information set.
+This is because the (mixed) action that strictly dominates $a_i$ will achieve a strictly lower loss for each belief, and hence its maximal loss will be strictly smaller.
+Thus, a strictly dominated action cannot be a part of a PCE.
+This argument can be iterated, so any iterated strictly dominated action cannot be a part of a PCE.